-Interactive interfaces, personalised catalogue and targeted marketing campaigns are all driven by artificial intelligence in retail focused applications.
+Interactive interfaces, personalized catalog, and targeted marketing campaigns are all driven by artificial intelligence in retail-focused applications.

-As more research is conducted and perfected new possibilities, such as virtual reality mirrors and automated purchases, are realised.
+As more research is conducted and perfected new possibilities, such as virtual reality mirrors and automated purchases, are realized.

 Consequently the importance of artificial intelligence in retail will continue to grow.

 The automation of the retail process is serving to streamline and improve the service.